There are many other Spaniel breeds and they come in all shapes and sizes. Some are more pleasing

 Probably the smallest of the spaniel breeds, they're well-balanced at around 30-33cm (12-13") in height, and between 5-8 kg (10-18 lbs) in weight.

 The Cavalier King Charles Spaniel has very gentle looking eyes, large and round but not prominent.

 Their silky ears are long and set quite high on their head and they have wide open nostrils.

 Their coat is long and straight, and very silky, sometimes slightly wavy, and has plenty of feathering.

-They share the same coat colors as the King Charles Spaniel; black and tan, red, white and red, and a tricolor, white with black and tan markings.
+They share the same coat colours as the King Charles Spaniel; black and tan, red, white and red, and a tricolour, white with black and tan markings.

 The King Charles Spaniel is one of the smaller spaniel breeds and is sometimes also know as the English Toy Spaniel.